jgtz/BreastCancerModelv2/README.md

 **BooleanDynamicModeling**

-Boolean modeling is using my Boolean modeling Java library (https://github.com/jgtz/BooleanDynamicModeling)
+The simulations of Boolean dynamics use the [BooleanDynamicModeling Java library](https://github.com/jgtz/BooleanDynamicModeling).

 **JGraphT**

-Several functions from the JGraphT java class library by Barak Naveh and Contributors are used (https://github.com/jgrapht/jgrapht).
+Several functions from the [JGraphT java class library](https://github.com/jgrapht/jgrapht) by Barak Naveh and Contributors are used.
 JGraphT is available under GNU LESSER GENERAL PUBLIC LICENSE Version 2.1.

 **Quine-McCluskey_algorithm**

-An implementation of the Quine-McCluskey_algorithm in the “Term.java” and “Formula.java” classes were retrieved in 2013 from http://en.literateprograms.org/Quine-McCluskey_algorithm_(Java)?action=history&offset=20110925122251.
+An implementation of the Quine-McCluskey_algorithm in the “Term.java” and “Formula.java” classes were retrieved in 2013 from [here](http://en.literateprograms.org/Quine-McCluskey_algorithm_(Java)?action=history&offset=20110925122251).
 The “Term.java” and “Formula.java” classes are available under the MIT License.

 ##	COPYRIGHT